Clara Arai - Social Media Designer

-Miranda Chapman - Staff Writer
+Miranda Chapman - Creative Nonfiction Editor

-Alaura Fleischman - Staff Writer
+AnnaRose Enjaian - Staff Writer

 Haleigh Henegan - Designer

-Renee Kalagayan - Poetry Editor
+Renee Kalagayan - Editor-in-Chief & Poetry Editor

-Katelyn Lain - Staff Writer
+Toria Leigh - Staff Writer

 Katie Lilly - Copy Editor

-Katie Lilly is a sophomore English major from Greenville, South Carolina.
+Katie Lilly is a junior English major from Greenville, South Carolina.
 Like many of her fellow staff members, Katie’s love of reading began practically as soon as she learned to read.
 As a child her favorite authors included Beverly Cleary and Mildred Wirt Benson.
 Currently she is attempting to understand the exceedingly eccentric Leo Tolstoy, her favorite author, by reading (and rereading) both his fiction and nonfiction works.
 Much to the annoyance of her family and friends, Katie also enjoys correcting others’ grammar, a hobby she hopes to one day turn into a profession.
 If she is not reading, she is probably playing her piano or walking her dog.